shossain/smolagents/README.md

     class Task,Answer io
 ```

-Actions are now python code snippets.
-Hence, tool calls will be performed like python function calls.
+Actions are now Python code snippets.
+Hence, tool calls will be performed as Python function calls.
 For instance, here is how the agent can perform web search over several websites in one single action:
 ```py
 requests_to_search = ["gulf of mexico america", "greenland denmark", "tariffs"] for request in requests_to_search: